 Peanuts are full of valuable vitamins and nutrients.
-They are high in vitamins B6 and E, niacin, protein, and healthy fats.
-These are things most dogs crave, so your dog will probably find peanuts to be a tasty treat.
+They’re high in vitamins B6 and E, niacin, protein, and healthy fats.
+These are things most dogs crave, so your dog will probably find these nuts to be a tasty treat.

 When Are Peanuts Bad For Dogs?

 There are several ways peanuts can be dangerous for dogs.
-The shells of peanuts are difficult to digest and can cause intestinal blockage or be a choking hazard, and the peanuts, themselves, can be hard to chew.
-If they are swallowed, they may also cause gastrointestinal obstruction.
+The shells are difficult to digest and can cause intestinal blockage or be a choking hazard, and the nuts, themselves, can be hard to chew.
+If swallowed, they may also cause gastrointestinal obstruction.

 Salted peanuts are too high in sodium for dogs, and flavored peanuts can contain artificial chemicals and other products that aren’t meant to be consumed by canines.
 Too much sodium can lead to sodium ion toxicosis.

 It is important to note that peanuts are a common allergen, even among dogs.
-Some dogs can develop a peanut allergy that can range from mild to severe.
+Some dogs can develop an allergy that can range from mild to severe.
 In some cases, dogs can suffer from anaphylaxis, a potentially life-threatening allergic reaction.

 How Should You Feed Peanuts To Your Dog?

 First, check with your veterinarian before giving your dog peanuts or any other human food.
-They can advise you on whether your individual dog can safely eat peanuts and how much you should give them in a serving.
+They can advise you on whether your individual dog can safely eat them and how much you should give your pup in a serving.

 One way to avoid gastrointestinal blockage is to grind peanuts up or serve them in the form of peanut butter.
-Be careful when choosing a peanut butter for your dog, as many brands contain xylitol, an artificial sweetener that is toxic for dogs.
-Xylitol is also found in many candies, sweets, and desserts.
+Be careful when choosing a peanut butter for your dog, as some brands contain xylitol, an artificial sweetener that is toxic for dogs.
+Xylitol also appears in many candies, sweets, and desserts.

 You can use peanuts as a reward for doing tricks or place them in a puzzle feeder for some extra mental stimulation.
-Peanut butter can be spread on a toy like a Kong to keep dogs busy for a while, and it can even be frozen for a refreshing treat.
+To keep dogs busy for a while, you can spread peanut butter on a toy like a Kong and even freeze it for a refreshing treat.